mvertes/parscan/vm1/README.md

 # vm1

-`vm1` is bytecode based stack machine.
+`vm1` is a bytecode based stack machine.

 The purpose of `vm1` is to provide a simple, fast, embeddable and portable Go execution environment.